 Many injuries only occur because someone involved in the accident failed to use the proper care or skill to keep you safe.
 Due to our relations and interactions with others, we often have a duty to keep them safe and act to protect them from harm.
 This is especially clear with regard to traffic laws intended to keep others safe or a doctor’s duty of care to keep a patient from further harm.
 When people fail to follow these duties, people can be seriously injured or killed.

-Suing for Injuries in Harris, AR
+Suing for Injuries in Harris, Arkansas

 Whenever you are injured in an accident caused by someone else’s negligence, you may be entitled to sue them in court for the injuries sustained.
 In many cases, there may be insurance available to file a claim against, such as auto insurance, business liability insurance, or medical malpractice insurance.
 However, most insurance policies do not cover the full value of your damages, and you may be better off filing a lawsuit to cover your damages.